Mount Vernon Washington, Skagit Valley

 Cupping is a therapy in which a cup (glass, plastic, silicone) is attached to the skin surface causing local congestion either through creating a vacuum by introducing heat in the form of an ignited material or by removing the air with a pump.
 Cupping has been found to affect the body up to four inches into the tissues, causing tissues to release toxins, activate the lymphatic system, clear colon blockages and help activate and clear the veins, arteries and capillaries.

 What is electrical stimulation?

-Electrical stimulation entails the use of a small, battery operated, electrical stimulation device which has been created specifically for providing ongoing stimulation throughout the acupuncture treatment.
+Electrical stimulation (E-Stim) entails the use of a small, battery operated, electrical stimulation device which has been created specifically for providing ongoing stimulation throughout the acupuncture treatment.
 Tiny clips are attached to specific needles (usually only 2-4 at a time), the power is turned on and the level of stimulation is slowly turned up until a slight tapping

 sensation is felt at the point.
 This type of stimulation can be used for many types of conditions but is used most often for musculoskeletal pain and discomfort.